sandialabs/canary/docs/source/user/basics.runtime.rst

 Runtime
 -------

 Test runtimes are written to ``<root>/.nvtest_cache/timing``, where ``<root>`` is the root test search directory.
 This cache is automatically created when a session is run and can be ignored from source control.
-However, if the timing cache is kept and updated, the data contained therein can aid in speeding up :ref:`batched <howto-run-batched>` test runs by allowing more accurate determinations of batch sizes.
+However, if the timing cache is kept and updated, the data contained therein can aid in speeding up :ref:`batched <usage-run-batched>` test runs by allowing more accurate determinations of batch sizes.

 Timeout
 -------